eezcm/Research_on_Swarm_Intelligence/README.md

 # Research_on_Swarm_Intelligence
-This is mainly about the SRP project in 2022 and other related research.
+This is mainly about the task allocation and path planning of Multi-Agent and other related research.